-Mel and Nick left their life in the south of France in June 2012 to travel and house-sit full time.
+Mel and Nick of the site StaySitRollover left their life in the south of France in June 2012 to travel and house-sit full time.
 Since then they’ve house-sat everything from flats in central London to off-grid mountain retreats in Catalonia.
 Along the way they’ve looked after lots of animals (currently on their 12th dog in six months) while borrowing their owners’ lives.
 They both work as freelancers (Mel’s a virtual assistant, Nick’s a writer).
-Please enjoy this week-in-the-life of Mel and Nick house-sitting in London and York!
+Please enjoy this week-in-the-life of Mel and Nick of StaySitRollover, house-sitting in London and York!

 8:20 AM: Choral singing fills the room.
 My arm flails out – without consulting my brain – to find the source of the noise.
 It’s Radio 4 on my alarm clock.
 Church sermon on.
 No Today show.
 Must be Sunday.
 I try to idly stretch my legs.
 But I’m stuck.
 They feel weighed down.
 Odd.
 I had a few beers catching up with old friends last night, but nothing to literally turn me paralytic.
 After a few, confused moments, I muster the energy to open my eyes and look down the bed.